creativecommons/cc-signals/README.md

 ### 🚀 Start here

-1. Read through the CC signals documentation on the CC website **`LINK NEEDED`**.
+1. Read through the CC signals documentation on the [CC website] (https://creativecommons.org/ai-and-the-commons/cc-signals/).
 For a comprehensive overview of the current legal, technical, and social context in which CC signals must operate, and rationale behind design decisions, read our report **`LINK NEEDED`**.
 2. Review the elements of the CC signals draft proposal below.